 WHAT SECURITY PROCEDURES SHOULD I BE AWARE OF?

 Security procedures are subject to change at any time.
-Each person may only bring in one bag, purse or fanny pack, no larger than 14″ x 14″ x 14″.
-All items are subject to search.
-Hard-sided coolers are prohibited.
-No bottles, food, beverages, weapons or laser lights.
-Animals are not permitted within the fenced area of Frontier Park with the exception of certified service dogs for the disabled.
+Cheyenne Frontier Days™ has implemented a clear bag policy for ALL Guests.
+Guests are encouraged to bring only the necessary items onto Frontier Park to provide a safer environment for the public and expedite entry.
+Pets will not be permitted onto Frontier Park with the exception of service dogs for the disabled.
 Some areas may require you to be 21 years of age and have valid ID.
 The safety and security of our guests is the number one priority at Cheyenne Frontier Days™.

 - Closed circuit cameras have been installed around Frontier Park, and will be monitored during the celebration